coreboot/coreboot/Documentation/mainboard/lenovo/skylake.md

 The mapping can be seen here [on Lenovo's site].

-### Bootguard
+### Boot Guard
-The T480/T480s both have Intel Bootguard enabled, which prevents the device from running firmware which is not cryptographically signed using the manufacturer's key.
+Most Thinkpads newer than the xx30 models except machines with swappable CPUs (T440p, W541) and some models in the E series (E460, E470) have Intel Boot Guard enabled.
+This prevents these laptops from running custom firmware which is not cryptographically signed with the manufacturer's key.

-The [deguard utility](../../soc/intel/deguard) will need to be used in order to bypass Bootguard on these devices.
+The [deguard utility](../../soc/intel/deguard) will need to be used in order to bypass Boot Guard on these devices.

 ### Thunderbolt